theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/setup/installation.md

     Make sure to mark the option “Server > Install Service” during the Installation, as installing a server without the service is only used for development purposes.

 For information on how to install a license, see [Licensing](license.md#install-the-xtract-universal-license).

+!!! warning
+    **Errors due to different version numbers.** <br>
+    Differences in version numbers of Designer and Server may lead to errors.<br>
+    Make sure that Designer and Server are of the same release and have identical version numbers.

 ### Installation Directory Files